 First-Year Studies

-Entering students are enrolled in First-Year Studies, a two-course sequence specifically designed to acquaint students with the modes of inquiry characteristic of intellectual discourse at Lawrence and to improve their reading, writing, and speaking skills.
+Entering students are enrolled in First-Year Studies, a course specifically designed to acquaint students with the modes of inquiry characteristic of intellectual discourse at Lawrence and to improve their reading, writing, and speaking skills.
 The program does more than develop these basic academic skills, however.
 While studying distinctive works suggested by all academic divisions, students engage in critical analysis and discussion of important ideas that are timelessly relevant.
 First-Year Studies is both an introduction to the liberal arts and a foundation for a Lawrence education.

 General education requirements